 Click on the chevrons to reveal your hidden (or overflow) bookmarks.

-How To Move (Or Arrange) Your Bookmarks In Chrome.
+How To Move Your Bookmarks On The Bookmarks Bar.

 The Bookmarks Bar is the place to have your most-used bookmarks because they’re easy and quick to get to.
-While lesser-used bookmarks can be stored under the hidden bookmarks icon (the chevrons).
+While lesser-used bookmarks can be stored under the hidden bookmarks icon (the chevrons), or within folders.

 To move a bookmark you can simply drag and drop it to where you want it to be.